-Coles has been a member of the International Olympic Committee from 1982 and has been on numerous Commissions, including: Radio and Television from 1983 to 1987, 1993 to 1999, and from August 2001; Joint Mass Media from 1983 to 1984; Olympic Solidarity from 1987 to 1998; Study and Evaluation for the Preparation of the Winter Olympic Games from 1987 to 1988; Sport for All from 1989 to 1995; New Sources of Financing from 1995 to 1997 then Marketing from 1998 to 1999; Working Group on the Olympic Programme and Olympic Programme Commission from 2002.
+Coles was also a member of the International Olympic Committee from 1982 and was on numerous Commissions, including: Radio and Television in seperate stints between 1983 – 1987, 1993 – 1999 & 2001; he was on the Joint Mass Media Commission from 1983 – 1984; the Olympic Solidarity Commission from 1987 – 1998; Study and Evaluation for the Preparation of the Winter Olympic Games from 1987 – 1988; Sport for All from 1989 – 1995; New Sources of Financing from 1995 – 1997 then Marketing from 1998 – 1999; Working Group on the Olympic Programme and Olympic Programme Commission from 2002.

-Coles enjoyed a successful career in canoeing and was a team member at the 1960 Rome Olympics and team captain at the 1964 Tokyo Olympics.
-He competed again at the 1968 Mexico Games.
+Coles enjoyed a successful career in canoeing and was a member of the Australian Olympic Team at the 1960 Rome Olympics and was named team captain for the 1964 Tokyo Games before he competed again at the 1968 Games in Mexico City.
 He won 25 national canoe championships and was national surf lifesaving champion five times.
 He captained the first Australian surf lifeguard team to compete in California in 1965.

 1983: Made a Member of the Order of Australia (AM) for his services to sport